TheLegendBreaker/lobopod/game/documentation/design/INBOX.md

 new Quests/poem puzzles are added when this actor describes it.

 consequences of selecting a course of action are described by this actor.

+The drive of the narrative are the hijinx your pets get into when you are not arround.
+	- quest are triggered:
+		- on other pets while the player is tending to a pet.
+		- when the player dialogues w/ pets.

 ---